ankitects/anki-manual/src/editing.md

 page](http://dotancohen.com/howto/rtl_right_to_left.html) for more
 information.

-The toolkit, on which Anki is built, has trouble dealing with a few input methods, such as holding down keys to select accented characters on Mac OS X, and typing characters by holding down the <kbd>Alt</kbd> key and typing a numeric code on Windows.
+The toolkit on which Anki is built has trouble dealing with a few input methods, such as holding down keys to select accented characters on macOS, and typing characters by holding down the <kbd>Alt</kbd> key and typing a numeric code on Windows.

 ## Unicode Normalization